iotaledger/tiab/README.md

--o / --output             output file for node information in YAML format -k / --kubeconfig         Path of the kubectl config file to access the K8S cluster -n / --namespace          Kubernetes namespace you want to deploy the cluster to -d / --debug              print debug information
+-o / --output             output file for node information in YAML format -k / --kubeconfig         Path of the kubectl config file to access the K8S cluster -n / --namespace          Kubernetes namespace you want to deploy the cluster to -x / --ixis               Base path for IXI modules to be specified in cluster configuration, defaults to CWD -d / --debug              print debug information
 ```